preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/tutorial-implementation/index.rst

 .. image:: tutorial-example-5-new2.png

 In the Navigation Bar for the Workspace, for the Business Profile, it has been set that tutorials should be available in the Action Menu.
-The icon is shown where a tutorial is available, but not shown otherwise.
+The option is shown where a tutorial is available, but not shown otherwise.

 .. image:: tutorial-example-6-new.png